2020 Best Online Bachelor's in Sonography Programs

 Graduates who have studied sonography are eligible for a number of in-demand careers in the health industry, including as diagnostic technicians, cardiovascular technicians, and health technicians.
 Some graduates may even be interested in working with animals as a veterinary technician.

 How much do sonographers earn?

-According to the Bureau of Labor Statistics' Occupational Outlook Handbook as of May 2019, the annual salary range for a diagnostic medical sonographer was $52,770 to $102,060, with a median salary of $74,320.
-The median annual wage for cardiovascular technologists and technicians was $57,720 in May 2019.
-These are growth occupations, as demand for trained professionals is expected to increase by 14% through 2028.
+According to the Bureau of Labor Statistics' Occupational Outlook Handbook as of May 2020, the annual salary range for a diagnostic medical sonographer — just one of several occupations graduates could choose to pursue — was $53,790 to $105,340, with a median salary of $75,920.
+The median annual wage for cardiovascular technologists and technicians — another option for graduates — was $59,100.
+These are growth occupations, as demand for trained professionals is expected to increase by 14% through 2030.

 What professional organizations are available for sonography professionals?